-The Canterbury Tales Project's editions always present what we call Variant Maps, representations of the relations among the witnesses produced using phylogenetic software and displayed as unrooted tree-like graphs.
-Some scholars will consider this controversial, but I want to state it here as clearly as possible: the unrooted graphs which we call Variant Maps in our editions are stemmata.
+The Canterbury Tales Project's editions present Variant Maps, representations of the relations among the witnesses produced using phylogenetic software and displayed as unrooted tree-like graphs.
+Some scholars might consider this controversial, but I want to state it here as clearly as possible: the unrooted graphs, which we call Variant Maps in our editions, are stemmata.
 They are based on data informed by editorial judgement at every point and show genetic relations among textual witnesses.
-Although we could root our stemmata, a root is not necessary because that would not change the relationships between the nodes (for more information on the fact that changing the root of a tree does not change the relationships between the witnesses see Robinson and O'Hara, 1993).
-We deliberately choose not to create a visualization reminiscent of manual stemmata.
+Although the stemmata could be rooted, a root is unnecessary because it would not change the relationships between the nodes (for more information on the fact that changing the root of a tree does not change the relationships between the witnesses see Robinson and O'Hara, 1993).
+Robinson and I deliberately choose not to create a visualization reminiscent of manual stemmata.
 It is not necessary as Robinson and O'Hara showed almost thirty years ago.